 Educational process provides studying of the following subjects:

 Physical basics of optical systems for data collection, storage, and transfer are presented.
-Primary attention is paid to the laws of light reflection, refraction, and propagation in anisotropic media.
+Primary attention is paid to the laws of light reflection, refraction, and propagation in isotropic and anisotropic media.
 Light propagation in optical fiber and the idea of the optical fiber communication systems are described on this basis.
 Light interference, as well as some of its applications (interference measurement converters, interference filters, and demultiplexers), are considered.
-The idea of moving media optics and measurement converters on this basis is presented.
+The information on the optics of moving media and measurement converters on this basis is presented.

-Course “Laser system” contains information about physical fundamentals and design of modern laser systems.
-Requirements to laser systems, used in science and industry, are analyzed.
-Main characteristics and technical features of laser systems are presented.
-Applications of laser systems in industry, environmental monitoring, optical communication and biomedicine are discussed.
+Course contains information about design of modern laser systems.
+Requirements to laser systems used in industry, biomedicine, optical communication, power engineering and environmental monitoring are analyzed.
+Main characteristics and technical features of laser systems intended for these applications are considered.
+Special attention is paid to consideration of design, generation regimes and output parameters of solid-state lasers, which are nowadays mostly used.

 Laser Radiation Control (4 ECTS)